 M.Sc.
-Physics (Under the Honours Scheme) Semester-II MHP-421 OUANTUM MECHANICS - I
+Physics Semester-II PHY-421 QUANTUM MECHANICS - I

-Credit Hours (per week): 4 Total Hours: 60 Max.
-Marks: 100
+Teaching Hours (per week): 4 Total Credits: 4 Credits LTP: 310 Total Hours: 60 Max.
+Marks: 100 (Theory Marks: 75+ Internal Assessment: 25)

 - 1. There will be five sections. - 2.
-Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
-The candidate will have to attempt six questions in section A. - 3.
+Section A is compulsory and will be of 15 marks consisting of 8 short answer type questions carrying 2.5 mark each covering the whole syllabus.
+The answer should not exceed 50 words.
+The candidate will have to attempt any six questions in this section. - 3.
 Sections B, C, D and E will be set from units I, II, III &IV respectively and will consist of two questions of 15 marks each from the respective unit.
-The candidates are required to attempt one question from each of these sections. - 4.
-Scientific calculator is allowed.
+The candidates are required to attempt one question from each of these sections.
+Each question in these sections should not have more than two subparts. - 4.
+Non-Programmable Scientific calculator is allowed.

 Course Objectives: The main objective of this course is to make students aware about the basic formulations in quantum mechanics.
 To acquire mathematical skills require to develop theory of quantum mechanics.
 To develop understanding of postulates of quantum mechanics and to learn to apply them to solve some quantum mechanical systems.
 To offer systematic methodology for the application of Schrodinger equation to solve quantum mechanical systems.
 There are many different types of representations of state and operators that are very useful in studying the subject deeply.
 It teaches about various commutation and uncertainty relations.
-Students will be given knowledge about unitary transformations, dirac delta function, matrix representation of operators and their applications.
+Students will be given knowledge about unitary transformations, Dirac delta function, matrix representation of operators and their applications.
 Main focus is on angular momentum operator and their representation in spherical coordinates.
 Addition of angular momenta is also taught.